gregology/gregology.github.io/codex.md

 - Genetic connections are irrelevant to a person's role as a parent
 - The vast majority of involved parents are doing the best they can
 - Parents make mistakes
+- Values I want to instill in my daughter
+  - Consent
+  - Learning how to learn
+  - Trust

 ### Beliefs about Society